-Skill sessions are REQUIRED, and we offer two options during the same week every other week.
-A signup genius is in Blackboard "skills signup" folder.
-If a skill session is missed, it is the student's responsibility to contact the Lead Instructor to make the hours up.
-Makeup sessions will be determined by the Lead Instructor or Program Director at the time of their availability to provide.
+Skill labs are REQUIRED, and two options are offered during the same week, every other week.
+A signup genius is in the Blackboard "skills signup" folder.
+If a skills session is missed, it is the student's responsibility to contact the Lead Instructor to make the hours up.
+Makeup sessions will be determined by the Lead Instructor or Program Director at a time of their availability to provide.